How I Stopped Being a Victim

 For the most daring, I invite you to read the excellent book by Jean-Charles Bouchoux about narcissistic perverts3).
 He popularizes very well the work of Paul-Claude Racamier4), the first psychiatrist to have published on the subject.

-If you have questions, comments, you can ask them below or on the blog’s Facebook page, or below.
-You can also contact me by private message using the contact form.
+If you have questions, comments, you can ask them below or on the blog’s Facebook page, either below.
+You can also contact me privately using the contact form.

 References: